TritonDataCenter/triton-origin-image/README.md

         NODE_PREBUILT_VERSION=v4.6.1
         ifeq ($(shell uname -s),SunOS)
             NODE_PREBUILT_TAG=zone
-            // sdc-minimal-multiarch-lts@15.4.1
+            # This is sdc-minimal-multiarch-lts@15.4.1, compat with
+            # triton-origin-multiarch-15.4.1.
             NODE_PREBUILT_IMAGE=18b094b0-eb01-11e5-80c1-175dac7ddf02
         endif

-    That `NODE_PREBUILT_IMAGE` value needs to be the image UUID of sdcnode builds which is *compatible* with the triton-origin flavour you are using.
+    That `NODE_PREBUILT_IMAGE` value needs to be the image UUID of sdcnode builds which are *compatible* with the triton-origin flavour you are using.
     "Compatible" here means that it is based on the same `$pkgsrcArch` and `$baseVersion` of the minimal/base origin image.
-Use the table and example below.
+Use the "sdcnode compatibility with triton-origin images" table and example below.

-    For example, say you are using "triton-origin-multiarch-15.4.1@1.0.0".
+    For example, say you are using "triton-origin-multiarch-15.4.1@1.0.1".
     That is [based on](./images.json#L5-L9) "minimal-multiarch-lts@15.4.1".
     From <https://download.joyent.com/pub/build/sdcnode/README.html> we see
     that there are sdcnode builds for "sdc-minimal-multiarch-lts@15.4.1: